Intelligent-Machines-and-Materials-Lab/MuJoCoBlueberryModeling/progress.md

 ## Running Log

+9/9/25:

+- [x] get the angles of each segment in the chain wrt the previous segment (or at least a first pass)

+next, should verify using the sites that the angles actually put everything in the right spot.

+It was not very close, definitely did some math wrong.
+Took a second pass at it by using scipy to get the rotation matrix between the two vectors, and then using the X and Y euler angles.
+This is REALLY close but not spot on -- I wonder if it's the order of operations in the building that's causing the discrepancy.
+Something I'll have to look into tomorrow.

+Next up:
+- [] verify using sites that the angles actually put everything in the right spot
+- [] ask Cindy: what do the radius numbers actually mean?
+And then implement a way to get radius numbers in there
+- [] how do we use regression to get the stiffness values for the tree?
+What assumptions do we want to make about how the stiffness changes?
+- [] once the inertia is right, fix the controller

 9/8/25:

 Plugged segment lengths into CaneEditor to generate canes with BSpline segment lengths.
 Had to make a couple edits to deal with different length segments.

+-[x] First pass at angles being implem

 9/4/25: